merenlab/merenlab.org/software/anvio/help/programs/anvi-estimate-genome-completeness/index.md

   display: true
 ---

-Estimate completion and redundancy using domain-specific single-copy core genes..
+Estimate completion and redundancy using domain-specific single-copy core genes.

 See **[program help menu](../../../vignette#anvi-estimate-genome-completeness)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.